 Beer Tent Etiquette

 Dancing on the seats is not only borne — it’s fortified.
 But you shouldn’t outlook on the boards or take your attires off.
 Another forbidden is stealing beer mugs.
 Be careful, thieves will be indicted.
-However, they are quite adored keepsake among many guests.
+However, they are quite adored keepsakes among many guests.
 Each year, tens of thousands of beer mugs vanish.
-The actually big half-liter mugs are most common.
+Actually big half-liter mugs are most common.